offbyone/ideas/content/old/events/sporadic-connection.md

 Hope you all have a good weekend.
 As for me, on top of all of this, it's back to class on Monday.

 Oh, and some (possibly) good news, too!
-I had an interview with \[ACI Worldwide\](<http://www.aciworldwide.com/>)'s e-Courier development wing for an internship position, and they seemed to be fairly pleased with me.
+I had an interview with [ACI Worldwide](http://www.aciworldwide.com/)'s e-Courier development wing for an internship position, and they seemed to be fairly pleased with me.
 I should know by Friday whether I got it or not.
 W00t!

 \### Update